codefresh-io/docs.codefresh.io/_docs/pipelines/steps/oidc-pipelines.md

 {:start="5"}
 1. Replace the `sub` claims with the conditions you need for the specific `sub` claim according to the Codefresh trigger type.
 If there is more than one condition, separate them with colons.
-  See the table in [Step 2: Establish trust and configure subject claims Codefresh OIDC identity provider](#step-2-establish-trust-and-configure-subject-claims-codefresh-oidc-identity-provider).
+  See the table in [Step 2: Create trust and configure subject claims Codefresh OIDC identity provider](#step-2-create-trust-and-configure-claims-for-codefresh-oidc-identity-provider).
-  In the example below, only ID tokens issues for account ID `5f30ebd30312313ae7f17948` and pipeline ID `64de5cd47626b3ca134e760a` will be allowed to assume the role.
+  In the example below, only ID tokens issued for account ID `5f30ebd30312313ae7f17948` and pipeline ID `64de5cd47626b3ca134e760a` will be allowed to assume the role.
 ```yaml
 {
 	"Version": "2012-10-17",